bheimbu/evolutionary_ecology/docs/source/first_week.rst

 To provide feedback, please complete our `questionnaire <https://easy-feedback.de/evolecol/1726580/jLKvnZ>`_.

 .. tip::
-   If you feel stuck, ask someone in class or on Slack for help.
+   If you feel stuck, ask someone in class or in Slack for help.

 Thursday